Enbrel Multiple-Use VialsPronunciation

 - If all the powder in the vial is not dissolved or there are particles present after 10 minutes, do not inject.
 Contact your health care provider.

-- Rotate the site for each injection.
+- Injection sites within an injection area (stomach area, thigh, outer area of the upper arm) must be rotated from one injection to the next.
 Do not inject into areas where the skin is tender, bruised, red, or hard.
 Avoid areas with scars or stretch marks.
 If you have psoriasis, try not to inject directly into any raised, red, thick, or scaly skin patches.

 Ask your health care provider any questions you may have about how to use Enbrel Multiple-Use Vials.